mjorod/textram/README.md

 ## Run TextRAM ##

 1. You must make sure that the launch configuration has enough PermGen size.
-You must make sure that the launch configuration has enough PermGen size.
+You need to specify this VM argument in your launch configuration: -XX:MaxPermSize=256m

 2. In order to run TextRAM,  right-click on the project *cl.uchile.pleiad.textram* and navigate to Run As | Run As